warren-bank/moz-coffee-brew/README.md

 ## Detection methodology
   * the add-on modifies all server responses that satisfy all of the following criteria:
-    * the HTTP header 'content-type' is either: 'text/plain' or 'text/coffeescript'
+    * the HTTP header 'content-type' is either:
-    * the document pathname ends with '.coffee'
+      * 'text/plain'
+      * 'text/coffeescript'
-    * the document protocol is not 'view-source:'
+    * the location protocol is not 'view-source:'
+    * the location pathname ends with '.coffee'

 ## User Preferences:
   * syntax highlighting: